PdNair/MarsRoversProblem/README.md

-I have used a Simple Console App to solve the Mars Rovers problem.
-It will prompt for User Input and the reads the content.
+I have created a Simple Console App to solve the Mars Rovers problem.
+The console will prompt for User Input and the reads the content.
 I have zipped all the files into a single zip file including the binaries.

 Tools -